 💊 Fentanyl is a highly addictive and extremely lethal synthetic opioid.
 It is 50 times stronger than heroin and 100 times stronger than morphine.

-SB 6 - Controlled substances: xylazine - Passed Senate, Assembly Pending Referral - This bill adds xylazine to the list of Schedule III substance.
+SB 6 - Controlled substances: xylazine - Passed Senate, Assembly Appropriations - This bill adds xylazine to the list of Schedule III substance.
 If an animal drug containing xylazine that has been approved is not available in California, the bill creates an exception for a substance intended to be used to compound an animal drug.
 The bill excludes from the prohibitions on paraphernalia any testing equipment to analyze a substance for the presence of xylazine.
 By creating a new crime, the bill imposes a state-mandated local program.

 AB 575 – Obesity Prevention Treatment Parity Act. - Health Committee - Ask for a NO vote -Mandates insurance coverage for Ozempic, a weight loss drug